Joel-Haeberli/it-security-docs/docs/themes/Data Link Layer.md

 	- Attacker will receive data destined for attacked host until the attacked host sends a packet to the switch to rewrite CAM table again
 - ARP attack
 	- Attacker sends unsolicited ARP reply packets to attacked device
-	- Attacked device updates ARP table which results in data being sent to the wrong device -> attacker
+	- Attacked device updates ARP table which results in data being sent to the wrong device $\rightarrow$ attacker
 - [Private VLAN](https://kb.netgear.com/de/21618/Was-sind-private-VLANs-und-wie-funktionieren-sie-mit-meinem-Managed-Switch?language=de)
 	- Promiscuous port: can communicate with all interfaces in VLAN
 	- Community port: can communicate with all interface in community VLAN